Above: watch the 26 April 2021 coverage of this story by GlobalNews.

 Pfizer caught the world’s attention with its promising early results for a COVID-19 vaccine candidate.
-What has been less widely publicized is the pivotal role of Canadian know-how and technology in the development of this potential vaccine.
+What has been less widely publicized is the pivotal role of Canadian know-how and technology in the development of this vaccine.

-Thus, a defence against the pandemic that has caused global havoc since the spring of 2020 is emerging.
+Thus emerged a defence against the pandemic that has caused global havoc since the spring of 2020.
 All thanks to Canadian technology.

 The remarkable potency of the Pfizer vaccine is entirely dependent on a lipid nanoparticle (LNP) system that delivers encapsulated messenger RNA (mRNA) to the interior of target cells.
 This LNP system is a “made in Canada” product and stems from research pioneered by NMIN’s Scientific Director Dr. Pieter Cullis and colleagues at The University of British Columbia (UBC) that began in 1978.

 “Our initial work was focused on delivery systems for small molecule drugs used for chemotherapy, but in 1995 we began trying to develop LNP systems that could deliver much bigger RNA and DNA molecules into cells,” notes Dr. Cullis.
 “In 2012 these efforts culminated in an LNP formulation of short interfering RNA (siRNA) to prevent production of disease-causing proteins in the liver.
 This formulation was then used to develop a drug called Onpattro that was approved by the US FDA in 2018 to treat a previously incurable hereditary disease.”